 The memory is comforting and nostalgic.
 Though it's true that it wasn't the healthiest of lunch options, being from a can and a bag.
 But as a kid, I thoroughly enjoyed my cup of soup and crackers.

 Unfortunately, one of the most common brands of tomato soup (you know who I'm talking about) contains high fructose corn syrup as the second ingredient, and a host of other unnecessary ones.
 Tomato soup – or any soup for that matter – should be nourishing, satisfying, and delicious.
 As an adult who cares about eating good quality food, I had no choice but to make my own homemade tomato soup to satisfy that craving.

 The end result?
 My vegan tomato soup.
 It's a creamy, luscious, healthy soup recipe that is reminiscent of the tomato soups from my childhood, but tastes better and is much better for my family, and the environment.
 An added bonus: it's vegan, paleo, gluten-free, and milk-alternative friendly!

 What was your favorite soup growing up?
 We all have one.
 And hey – if you make this soup, be sure to share it on Instagram and tag me.
 The more soup, the better!

 Vegan Tomato Soup

-- Heat a cast iron pot (<–affiliate link) over medium heat.
+- Heat a cast iron pot over medium heat.

-- Turn the heat down to low and let simmer for about 30 minutes or until the tomato are soft.
+- Turn the heat down to low and let simmer for 25-30 minutes.

-- Add the coconut milk to the pot and stir.
+- Add the coconut milk to the pot and stir well to combine.